 The struggle between the good and evil continues for 12000 years.
 There are four periods, each for 3000 years.
-At the last phase several saviors come and the last one Saoshyant will save the world.
-When he comes there is resurrection, walking over the Chinvat Bridge (Sarat Bridge in Quran) and last judgement.
+At the last phase, several saviors come and the last one Saoshyant will save the world.
+When he comes there is a resurrection, walking over the Chinvat Bridge (Sarat Bridge in Quran) and last judgment.
 We recognize this figure as Time Lord (Imam Zaman) in Iranian version of Shiite Islam.

 In order to protect his creations the Lord of Wisdom also created six holy immortals ‘Amesha Spenta’ one for each creation.
 Khashtra (Sharivar), the protector of sky, Asha-Vahishta (Ordibehesht) protected fire.
 Vahu Manah (Bahman) for all animals, Haurvatat (Khordad) protected all waters, Spenta Armaiti (Esphand) a female deity protector of mother earth and Ameratat (Amurdad) supported all plant life.
 Ahura Mazda himself became the protector of all humans and the holy fire.